hyperknot/lfi-api-spec/README.md

 #### Optional fields:
   - `p` (integer): static pressure in pascals
-  - `bearing` (integer): course over ground, 0-360 degrees, reference True North.
-This is the direction of travel (course over ground from NMEA GPS), NOT bearing to a waypoint.
+  - `bearing` (number): course over ground, degrees [0, 360), True North reference.
+Direction of travel (course over ground from NMEA GPS), NOT bearing to a waypoint.
-  - `ground_speed` (number): ground speed in km/h, max 1 decimal place
+  - `ground_speed` (number): ground speed in m/s, max 1 decimal place
-  - `vertical_speed` (number): vertical speed (vario/climb rate) in m/s, max 1 decimal place
+  - `vertical_speed` (number): vertical speed (vario/climb rate) in m/s, max 1 decimal place.
+Positive is up.
-  - `wd` (integer): wind direction, 0-360 degrees
+  - `wd` (number): wind direction in degrees [0, 360), True North reference, meteorological "from" direction
-  - `ws` (number): wind speed in km/h, max 1 decimal place
+  - `ws` (number): wind speed in m/s, max 1 decimal place

 **Note on optional fields**: This specification defines optional fields to ensure consistent naming and units across implementations.
 JSON's flexible schema makes it easy to include or omit fields as available.
 If you have additional data fields you'd like to standardize, please submit a pull request to this specification.